dburian/transformer_document_embedding/log/student_contextual_experiments.md

     - CCA certainly doesn't correlate with performance, small differences in CCA can easily result in large or differences in performance
 - Classification and regression metrics definitely value different things
     - for 100d only 768 PV variants are better then pure Longformer in classification tasks
     - for 768d, large T, - PV is somehow much better in retrieval than small T,
       - PV, even though their classificaiton performance is on par
-- dbow_768d is slightly worse in permutation testing won-by than dbow_100d even thoug it won more matches
+- dbow_768d is slightly worse in permutation testing won-by than dbow_100d even though it won more matches
-    - this small difference cannot explain why with 100d dbow contextual teacher the student beat the teacher (and longformer) while 768d dbow couldn't do that
+    - this small difference cannot explain why with 100d dbow contextual teacher, the student beat the teacher (and longformer) while 768d dbow couldn't do that
+    - Seemingly teaching with more dimensions is harder
 - 100d dbow is better in retrieval while 768d is better at classification

+### 20.3.
+Smaller student projections for 768d DBOW on validation evaluation

+Relevant files:
+    - `evaluations/student_eval_correct`

+Evaluation of [20.3.
+GS](#203-smaller-student-projections-for-768d-dbow-on-validation-evaluation)

+Results:
+- I only evaluated the true validation tasks (only classification).
+- The best models according to normalized accuracy versions were (all versions from `student_eval_correct` considered):
+    - 768 Transformer,           - PV
+    - Longformer
+    - 256(linear)x768,           - PV
+    - dbow_768d,                 - PV
+    - 256(relu)x768,             - PV
+    - 768(relu)x1024x(relu)x768, - PV
+    - clearly making the Transformer projection smaller helped a lot